 Concentration Component (3 or 4 subjects)

 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) that together provide an increased knowledge in that particular field.
-Students must select a field of concentration and submit a proposal form by the end of the first week second semester junior year.
-One subject may be counted toward both the distribution and concentration components with the permission of the concentration advisor.
+Students must select a field of Concentration and submit a proposal form by the end of the first week second term junior year.
+One subject may be counted toward both the Distribution and Concentration Components with the permission of the Concentration Advisor.

 HASS Elective (1 or 2 subjects)